ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Jacek Sieka**: I'll point out, all these schemes introduce extra opportunities for failures and issues in general.

 The minimum approach of gossiping full blocks is very very resilient.
-Full-proof so-to-speak.
+Fool-proof so-to-speak.

 Anything additional, we should be very careful of motivating that with substantial gains, because the simplicity of normal flooding makes it extremely resilient against all kinds of attacks.